 Router# show ipv6 route

 !
-Show neighbor table (the ARP equivalent)
+Show the neighbor (ARP-replacement) table

 Router# show ipv6 neighborsIPv6 Deep Dives in This Cluster